PhD, Johns Hopkins Bloomberg School of Public Health, 2011

 MS, University of Michigan, 2002

-Dr. Schrack's primary area of research is the epidemiological assessment of physical activity and its associations with health and longevity in older populations.
+Dr. Schrack's primary area of research is the epidemiological assessment of physical activity and fatigability, and their corresponding associations with health and longevity in older populations.

-Physical activity is a modifiable risk factor for functional decline, disease development, and disability in older populations.
+Physical activity and fatigability are modifiable risk factors for functional decline, disease development, and disability in older populations.
 These risk factors are intrinsically linked to physiologic regulation of energy expenditure at rest and during movement.
 Until recently, measures of human performance were limited to laboratory settings.
 However, the advent of wearable technology presents an unprecedented opportunity to better understand how quantities, patterns, and trends of daily activity predict physical and cognitive outcomes with aging.
-These technologically advanced monitors have the potential to ultimately transform physical activity research and to be widely used as preventative therapy tools.
+These technologically advanced monitors have the potential to ultimately transform clinical research and be widely used as preventative therapy tools.

 Honors and Awards